Chillu1/ModiBuff/README.md

 You should **NOT** use the Modifier class directly, but instead use the recipe system.
 Recipe system fixes a lot of internal complexity of setting up modifiers for you.
 It's possible to use the Modifier class directly in cases where you'd want multiple interval/duration components.

+> Note: Currently it's impossible to use internal modifiers directly with the library, since the systems rely on the recipe system
+> (pooling).
+This will be changed in the near future.

 # Differences to ModiBuffEcs and Old